Akkudoktor-EOS/EOS/README.md

     - **Type**: Float
   - **Gesamtkosten_Euro**: The total simulated costs in euros.
     - **Type**: Float
-  - **Haushaltsgeraet_wh_pro_stunde**: An array of floats representing the simulated energy consumption of a household appliance in watt-hours per hour.
+  - **home_appliance_wh_per_hour**: An array of floats representing the simulated energy consumption of a household appliance in watt-hours per hour.
     - **Type**: Array
     - **Element Type**: Float
     - **Length**: 35